zd3nik/SubSim/README.md

 Charging Equipment
 ------------------

 Each submarine produces a finite amount of power per turn.
 This power can be used to `charge` or `activate` equipment.
 Sonar, torpedos, mines, sprints, and surfacing all require power to activate.
-And they must be charged before they are activated (with the exception of surfacing), otherwise they do nothing.
+And they must be charged before they are activated (with the exception of surfacing), otherwise they do nothing when activated.

 The maximum units of charge and the effectiveness of the charge per equipment item is as follows: